 If you’re familiar with lash lifts, think of it like that, but for your brows.

 The procedure started in Russia and quickly took off in Europe.
 Essentially, it smoothes and lifts your brow hairs (imagine them more vertical, giving them a larger footprint to fill in gaps).
-Like brow gel, except better.
+It’s like brow gel, except better.

 Many people who benefit from brow lamination are a bit older or have thin brows from age or waxing too much.
 Lamination can even out eyebrows to make them look more symmetrical (doesn’t everyone have one “good” eyebrow and one that just will not cooperate?).
 If you have hairs that grow in random directions or your brows are hard to tame, you’ll love lamination.